fire1/ArduinoMid/README.md

 The project sourcecode is based on Internet published information!_

 ## Quick Notes
 * Source code is in "MID" folder.
-Uploading softer use MID.ino file.
+To upload  softer use MID.ino file.
 * Before uploading check software configuration in MID.h file.
 * Configuration is suppurated  is over two files, default MID.h and your custom conf.h
 * Make your custom configuration into conf.h file